-In addition, the allegations in the complaint in Perry Capital are materially different from the allegations in the Amended Complaint (hereinafter, the "Complaint") in this case.
-Since Perry Capital was decided, additional evidence has come to light regarding the actions of Treasury and FHFA, and in particular, the knowledge that they possessed about the Companies' significantly improved financial circumstances when the Agencies embarked upon their plan to impose the Net Worth Sweep.
+In addition, the allegations in Perry Capital were materially different from the allegations in the Amended Complaint (hereinafter, the "Complaint") in this case.
+Since Perry Capital was decided, additional evidence has come to light regarding the actions of Treasury and FHFA, and in particular, the knowledge that they possessed about the Companies' significantly improved financial circumstances when the Agencies embarked upon their scheme to impose the Net Worth Sweep.
 The allegations in the Complaint, which must be accepted as true for purposes of the Defendants' motions to dismiss, compel a different result from that of the Perry Capital case.

-Finally, FHFA and Treasury argue that the Perry Capital decision precludes Plaintiff from litigating her claims before this Court, but that is incorrect.
-Plaintiff is not bound by a decision entered against different shareholders in an action in which she played no part.
-This Court is free to, and should, reject the Agencies' attempt to destroy Plaintiff's private property rights.
+FHFA and Treasury also argue that the Perry Capital decision precludes Plaintiffs from litigating their claims before this Court, but that is incorrect.
+Plaintiffs are not bound by a decision entered against different shareholders in an action in which they played no part.
+This Court is free to, and should, reject the Agencies' attempt to eviscerate Plaintiffs' private property rights.